AI · Cross-border discovery

 Why cross-border is the hardest case.

 Google search ranking has limited transfer here.
 The corpora and ranking mechanisms differ per AI engine.
-Each engine has a distinct citation pattern, and the cross-border supplier has to be visible inside the corpus, not only inside the open web.
+Each engine has a distinct citation pattern, and the cross-border supplier has to be visible inside the corpus, beyond the open web.

 What each AI engine rewards.

 • ChatGPT and Claude.
-Reward long-form, structured, citation-dense content.
-Reward expert quotes (Princeton GEO study reports +41% visibility from expert quotes, +30% from statistics, +30% from citations).
+Reward long-form, structured, source-dense content.
+Reward expert quotes (Princeton GEO study reports +41% visibility from expert quotes, +30% from statistics, +30% from answer-engine references).

 • Perplexity.
 Rewards freshness, source authority, and multi-channel presence.
 Domain age and citation graph matter.

 • Microsoft Copilot.
 Leans on LinkedIn signal for B2B queries.
-Cross-border suppliers without LinkedIn presence on the entity, principals, and key engagements are invisible in Copilot.
+Cross-border suppliers without LinkedIn presence on the entity, owners, and key engagements are invisible in Copilot.

 • Google AI Overviews.
-Hybrid of traditional SEO and AI-citation behaviour.
+Hybrid of traditional results-page placement and AI-citation behaviour.
 The transition is mid-flight, and the cross-border supplier inherits both rule sets at once.

 How foreign suppliers go invisible.